jhnbyrn/951-KLR-PAGES/knock_hardware.md

 * the blue trace is the trigger signal, just for reference (see the [signal timing](klr_signal_timing.md) section for more information if you're not sure what the trigger signal is.)

-* the red trace is the noise level output (the lower section of the knock sensor amplifier output discussed above)
+* the red trace is the noise level output (the lower section of the knock sensor amplifier, output discussed above)

 * the green trace is port 1 bit 7 (pin 34) of the 8048.

 * the tan trace is the output of the integrator, as discussed earlier

-Now, if you look carefully at the tan coloured trace, you'll see that it ramps downwards on every ignition cycle, but doesn't get very far before being reset when the trigger pulse occurs.
-So that's the *normal* amount of knock-frequency noise from each cylinder, when there's no knock (remember, the integrator is an inverting amplifier, so it ramps downwards).
+Now, if you look carefully at the tan coloured trace, you'll see that it ramps downwards on every ignition cycle, but doesn't get very far before being reset when the trigger pulse occurs (remember those transistors?).
+So that's the *normal* amount of knock-frequency noise from each cylinder, when there's no knock (remember, our integrator is an inverting amplifier, so it ramps downwards).

 The action begins when the green trace starts pulsing.
-This is done by the code in the 8048 (which we'll look at eventually in another section).
+This is done by the code in the 8048 (which we'll look at eventually in another section.
+I know, I know...).
 For now, just remember that this pin on the 8048 is coupled to the input of the OTA - the same place the knock sensor signal goes to.
 And sure enough, we see the system responding - the integrator's output suddenly spikes much lower than normal - this will be detected as knock, proving that all is well with the circuitry.

 (Note also that the noise level indication (red trace) goes significantly lower in reponse to this induced knock signal.
 That's not used for detecting knock, but the noise level does affect the way the self test works.
 When the noise level is *low*, the 8048 generates fewer pulses for the self-test.
 I haven't figured out exactly why yet; it's by design, but it's a little strange.)